 You can rent go-karts for the younger ones and there are some playgrounds for the kids, but you can also play mini-golf.
 Adults will love the restaurants and cafes overlooking the Khaled Lagoon.

-And in the evenings, there is a nice fountain show that goes on (I got mixed replied about the timing of the water dance show, and the tourism board has not been much helpful to answer this question, but to my knowledge it starts after 7 pm and is several times a day).
+And in the evenings, there is a nice fountain show that goes on (I got mixed replied about the timing of the water dance show, and the tourism board has not been much help to answer this question, but to my knowledge, it starts after 7 pm and is several times a day).